AustinCodingAcademy/web-workbook/README.md

 ### Claiming your workbook
 1. Make sure you are signed into GitHub
 1. Here's a [video](https://www.youtube.com/embed/CtKQdoHjt6M) explaining how to do it
+1. Navigate into the project directory: `cd web-workbook`
-1. Once inside the folder `cd web-workbook`, run `npm install` in your terminal
+1. Run `npm install` in your terminal

 ### Starting server
 1. Run `npm start` in your terminal